canonical/netbox-k8s-operator/docs/how-to/configure-oidc.md

 ```

 For NetBox to work, you may need to customise some of the following configuration options:
- - `oidc-scopes`: Oauth scopes.
-It must include `openid` to be a valid oidc.
+ - `oidc-scopes`: OIDC scopes are used by an application during authentication to authorize access to a user's details, like name and picture.
+It must include `openid` to be a valid OIDC.
  - `oidc-redirect-path`: The redirect URL used by the OIDC provider to redirect back to NetBox application after the authorization is done.

 NetBox configuration options for OIDC can be configured like: